 Sherman's "March to the Sea"

 Sherman's tactics were highly controversial, as they targeted civilian resources and infrastructure.
-However, Sherman believed that such measures were necessary to end the war quickly and decisively.
+Even so, Sherman believed that such measures were necessary to end the war quickly and decisively.
 His "March to the Sea" remains a subject of debate among historians, with some arguing that it was a legitimate military strategy and others condemning it as an act of barbarism.

 The Legacy of the Battle of Atlanta